top of page

 Lily's Kitchen is a great example of what we want to see on a pet food label, with fresh chicken and chicken liver as the first ingredients, and at a whopping 70%.

-The carb-loaded potato comes in at number three (21%) with a small amount of herbs, fruit and vegetables to provide fibres and vitamins.
+The carb-loaded potato comes in at number three (21%) with a small amount of herbs, fruit and vegetables.
 The recipe does contain cheese, which isn't great for our lactose-intolerant cats; and cellulose which they struggle to break down.

 Lily's Kitchen comes with a high price tag due to the fresh meat content, which is rare to see in dry foods.
-Yet there's a catch: if we look at the guaranteed analysis, the overall protein content is only 27% (of which at least 70% is animal based).
+Yet there's a catch: if we look at the guaranteed analysis, the overall protein content is only 27%.
 This is an important factor to consider when reading a cat food label.

 Carbohydrates are around 36-38% but the high meat content makes it a good trade off - if you can afford it!

 Whiskas is pretty bog-standard but makes a great comparison to Lily's Kitchen in terms of transparency.
 The first ingredient is cereal - not meat - so I'd avoid it straight away.
-None of the animal protein is named, apart from a measly 4% chicken (which only applies to the light brown kibbles).
+None of the animal-based ingredients are named, apart from a measly 4% chicken (which only applies to the light brown kibbles).
 This is followed by more unspecified oils, fats and vegetable by-products.

 While the overall protein level in the guaranteed analysis is higher than Lily's Kitchen (30%) there's no way of knowing how much is animal based vs grains and vegetables, let alone what those mysterious "by-products" are.